phobetron/demi-components-poc/README.md

-# PoC: Vue 2 & 3 Component Library with `vue-demi`
+# PoC: Vue 2 & 3 SFC Component Library with `vue-demi`

+WIP: This PoC does not work as-is, will attempt to use `handpick`

 ## Install